Getting started with Clevercast Webinar

 When the main webinar status is live, its behaviour also depends on the live event status.
 See below for more info.

 Configuring a Webinar

 When you make a change to the settings, you can immediately see its effect by opening the ‘Actions’ menu and pressing ‘View Webinar Page’.
-As a result, the front-end webinar page where participants will see the video (after they have registered) will be displayed in another tab.
+This will cause the front-end webinar page where participants will see the video (after they have registered) to be displayed in another tab.

 - No Registration: the webinar is publicly accessible.
 All participants get access to the webinar page.
 Since participants are unknown, public/private chats and voting are not available.

 - One Step Registration: when someone tries to access a webinar for the first time, he is redirected to the registration page.
 After submitting the registration form, the participant is immediately redirected to the webinar.